- The Inkscape Window

 Play with the different smoothing values to find out what they do.

-You can set the font and font size in the tool controls bar (in Version 0.91, this only works reliably after you have already written some text, because of a bug).
+You can set the font and font size in the tool controls bar (this only works when you have a text selected).

 Now type something nice :-)